 California Automated Travel Expense Reimbursement System

 The State Controller’s Office has upgraded the California Automated Travel Expense Reimbursement System (CalATERS) to CalATERS Global.
 The primary purpose of the upgrade is to be in compliance with the Americans with Disabilities Act.
-The conversion is being released incrementally statewide and is scheduled to be completed by the end of the fiscal year.

 - Letter 13-002: New Per Diem Rates and High Cost Counties

 - Letter 13-001: CalATERS 2012-2013 Fiscal Year-End Activities